-Setting up a goal is the first step towards implementing an idea; whether it is related to personal ambitions or professional projects.
-It is important to be able to set goals that are not only easily met but also bear optimum and lasting results.
+Setting up a goal is the first step towards implementing an idea.
+Whether that goal is related to personal ambitions or professional projects, it always starts with an idea.
+It is important to set goals that not only meet the aforementioned criterion but also bear optimum long-lasting results.

 What are SMART Goals for Project Managers?